Minnesota mayor blasts police tactics to control protesters - WTMJ

 The tactics have not sat well with Brooklyn Center city officials, who passed a resolution Monday banning the city’s officers from using tear gas and other chemicals, chokeholds, and police lines to arrest demonstrators.

 Mayor Mike Elliott, who is Black, said at a news conference Wednesday that “gassing is not a human way of policing” and he didn’t agree with police using pepper spray, tear gas and paintballs against demonstrators.
-Elliott didn’t respond to multiple messages Friday.
+Elliott didn’t respond to multiple messages from the Associated Press on Friday.

 But Brooklyn Center police aren’t dealing with protesters on their own.
 Other agencies, including the Hennepin County Sheriff’s Department and the Minnesota National Guard, have provided support at the city’s request in a joint effort dubbed Operation Safety Net.
 The city’s resolution isn’t binding on those agencies.